BeatrixA295/data-analytics-power-bi-report965/README.md

 **Area Chart**
 ### 4. Stores Map
 The Stores Map section offers a geographical view of store locations and their performance metrics.
 Users can visualize store sales, profitability, and customer distribution on an interactive map.
+Map also has drill down functionality so can access data from Store location.
 ![Stores Map](<Stores map.png>)

 ## Getting Started